utmapp/docs.getutm.app/advanced/rosetta.md

 ```
 sudo apt install libc6:amd64 libstdc++6:amd64
 ```
-Verify by checking if the output is amd64
+Check if the `dpkg` command is setup to use amd64
 ```
 dpkg --print-foreign-architectures
-ldd --version
 ```
 Now install `snapd` and refresh the Snap Store
 ```